Who is Brown Gal & Why the Mountains?

 Over a decade later, I’m still at it.
 Hiking on weekends, organizing trips locally and overseas, while still working as an attorney at my day job.
 However, one thing has changed.
 This time, I married the mountains.

 I obtained a business license to start my social enterprise, Peak Explorations, which will continue my efforts to inspire people to trek globally with a focus on solo travelers and women.
-I also co-founded a non-profit organization, Trails Without Borders, to support social projects and trail building in remote mountain regions worldwide.
-Both organizations aim to promote local tourism while connecting trekkers with nature.
+At the same time, Peak Explorations will be in the forefront of creating jobs for the locals in mountain regions worldwide.

 A year ago, I returned from a one year sabbatical from my legal career which allowed me to trek some of the most remote trails in the world.
 Towards the end of that journey, I vividly recall a gentleman I crossed paths with who candidly said, “You’ll know how to define your own freedom,” as a response to my concern about returning to the mundane rituals of my 9 to 5 job.